its-aleezA/ai-powered-thalassemia-screening/README.md

 A machine learning model designed to detect thalassemia from blood test results, **prioritizing clinical safety by minimizing false positives**.
 Optimized with XGBoost and validated for real-world utility.

+> [!IMPORTANT]
-> **Note on Data Confidentiality**: The patient dataset used to develop this model is confidential and not publicly available due to privacy restrictions.
+> The patient dataset used to develop this model is confidential and not publicly available due to privacy restrictions.
 This repository contains the source code, methodology, and analysis results only.

 **Key Achievements**:
 - ✅ **4.2% False Positive Rate** (exceeds clinical safety target)